 For more information on these incentives take a look at the Coffs Harbour City Centre Development Incentive Policy.

 New and expanding businesses in the Coffs Harbour LGA are being offered discount incentives to help grow the local Coffs Harbour economy with a reduction in key commercial development costs.

 The policy provides a range of options to help offset developer charges and contributions related to the costs of building new or existing commercial premises or expanding or change of use businesses.

 - An Employment Generating incentive: if the proposed business development will create jobs across the local government area (LGA), it may be entitled to a 40% discount off the Developer Contribution for commercial premise development.

 - Small Business Enterprise incentive: a DA related to a permitted change of use development, for small business in a rented commercial premise that may attract a fee discount depending on size of the development.
 For example, converting an existing retail space to office space, or vice versa.
 This incentive is assessed on Gross Floor Area based on a sliding scale and can be used cumulatively with the Employment Generating incentive.
 This incentive is relevant for Car Parking Developer Contribution Charges and Water & Sewer Developer Contribution Charges (up to a maximum of $20,000 per property).

 - Enhanced Deferred Payments Incentives: someone developing new or existing commercial premises can defer the payment of the required developer contributions to help reduce the initial costs of establishing or growing the business.

 For more information on the incentives, take a look at the full Business Incentive Policy.

-If the development proposal meets the eligibility criteria and the applicant wishes to nominate for an incentive, they must do so when lodging their development application.
+If the development proposal meets the eligibility criteria and the applicant wishes to nominate for an incentive, applicants must nominate an intention to apply for an incentive by completing the Business and Development Incentives Application Form supplementary to the submission of a development application.

 For more information about how to take advantage of these incentives please call us on 02 6648 4285.